0x1git/time-Machine/EMAIL_SETUP.md

 ### Step 5: Test Email Functionality

-1. Go to the Teams section in your app
+1. **Test Registration OTP**: Create a new account and verify you receive the 6-digit verification code
-2. Create a team
+2. **Test Login 2FA**: Enable 2FA during login and verify you receive the login verification code
-3. Click "Invite Members" and enter an email address
+3. **Test Team Invitations**: Go to the Teams section and invite a new member
 4. Check the recipient's email inbox for the invitation

 ## Important Security Notes